JamesTsay-12/blog-site/_posts/2025-07-08-investing-without-political-bias.md

 ## 🎧 A Simple Fix: Curate Your Information Diet

 One of the most powerful ways to fight bias is to **intentionally consume financial content from a range of political perspectives** — especially when smart people respectfully challenge each other.
+To be clear, I advocate consuming information from multiple different (non-extreme) sources, fact-checking, and then formulating updated opinions impacting financial decisions to stay agile.
+This is particularly useful for those who want to actively manage their portfolios in the most return-focused way.
+If anything, it can equip you with fun and interesting conversation topics to discuss in a reasonable manner!

 ### 🔀 Debate‑Oriented & Mixed‑View Podcasts